rakuten-ads/Rakuten-Ads-iOS/doc/bannerads/README.md

 ### 1.6 Ad Sesssion

 `RUNAAdSession` is for avoiding duplicated advertisment contents.
-When a `RUNAAdSession` instance is set to banners and not nil, individual ad will be load at those banners ammong the same session instance.
+When a `RUNAAdSession` instance is set to banners and not nil, individual ad will be load at those banners among the same session instance.

 ### 1.7 Extensions